addyosmani/critical-path-css-demo/README.md

 });
 ```

 Critical will overwrite your optimized CSS with critical-path CSS, so we'll want to copy the `dist` styles to a new file called `site.css` so we can load it later on.
 We'll do this in a separate task called `copystyles` and reference it in our task.
+Note that we're using the rename module below to rename our output:

 ```js
 gulp.task('copystyles', function () {